What are the Spring 2021 dining hours?

-Yes, but you should check in with your department or dean to make sure for each specific class.
 Generally, we’ve structured our courses so that faculty can teach in person at a safe distance, but also make it possible for students to participate completely remotely if needed.

 I have a health condition that makes me more vulnerable to COVID-19.
 What options will I have for taking courses?

 The Office of Accessible Education (OAE) can work with students who have health conditions that require official accommodation.
 Please contact the OAE if you have any concerns about returning to campus for classes.
 The OAE works with all colleges to provide all-online schedules where they are needed.